bjclark13/javascript_ahbc_august2021/code-alongs/branching-practice/README.md

 [ ] Sam: Add a paragraph with text from doggo lorum to index.html

 When you have completed your task, add a [ x ] next to your name, then push your branch, and make a new Pull Request in Github.
+Then Slack me the link to your pull request.